JamesDoonan1/computational_theory/README.md

 - Miners repeatedly hash data to **find a hash with a specified number of leading `0` bits**.
 - The first miner to achieve this wins the right to add a new block to the blockchain.

-In this task, instead of mining, we **search through an English dictionary** to find words that naturally **generate hashes with many leading zero bits**.
+In this task, instead of mining, I **searched through an English dictionary** to find words that naturally **generate hashes with many leading zero bits**.

 ### 🔹 Why SHA-256?
 SHA-256 (Secure Hash Algorithm 256-bit) is a cryptographic hash function used in **digital signatures, password hashing, and blockchain security**.
 It generates a **fixed 256-bit output**, making it ideal for secure hashing.